-What Tasks Do aHRMs Perform?
+What Tasks Do Ad Hoc HR Managers Perform?

 Payroll administration and HR compliance are at the top of the ad hoc HR manager's task list.
-That said, according to ADP's study, only 23 percent of aHRMs believe they have the necessary tools and resources to perform HR tasks well, while only 19 percent of aHRMs are fully confident in their abilities to handle HR tasks without making mistakes.
-In fact, small businesses generally track employee data in Excel and on paper — a manual process that can be highly inefficient.
-When they need HR expertise, such as information about employee classifications, the aHRM may have to search the internet to get answers.
+That said, according to ADP's study, only 23 percent of ad hoc HR managers believe they have the necessary tools and resources to perform HR tasks well, while only 19 percent of ad hoc HR managers are fully confident in their abilities to handle HR tasks without making mistakes.
+In fact, small businesses generally track employee data on spreadsheets and paper — a manual process that can be highly inefficient.
+When they need HR expertise, such as information about employee classifications, the ad hoc HR manager may have to search the internet to get answers.
 Small businesses often do not have an up-to-date employee handbook that explains its benefits and policies.
 This failure can create major HR problems.

 What Is the Cost to Your Business?

-Less than a third of small businesses have even a single employee dedicated exclusively to HR, according to ADP's survey.
-And only 10 percent of aHRMs enjoy performing HR tasks.
-The tasks themselves are difficult, and employees are seldom given the training and tools they need to perform them well.
-This can lead to frustration and stress.
+Fewer than a third of small businesses have even a single employee dedicated exclusively to HR, according to ADP's survey.
+Whether you've taken on the HR function yourself, or assigned it to one of your other executives or employees, that's likely not what excites anyone about coming to work.
+Only 10 percent of ad hoc HR managers enjoy performing HR tasks, and employees are seldom given the training and tools they need to perform them well.

 The ADP Ad Hoc Human Resource Management Study was a blind online study among 1,054 businesses with 5-49 employees (December 2016).